kracr/applied-ethics-ontology/README.md

 - Applied Ethics Module
    - Ethics: A discipline concerned with studying what is morally right, wrong, good, or bad.

-   - Applied Ethics: A discipline concerned with the application of ethics in realworld events.
+   - Applied Ethics: A discipline concerned with the application of ethics in real-world events.

    - Applied Ethics Philosophy: A theory or ideology that stems from normative ethics and is applied to real-world events.